Last updated: August 2023

 What is Non-Owner Car Insurance?

 A non-owner car insurance policy provides liability coverage for drivers without cars.
-A typical non-owner policy will include Bodily Injury Liability and Property Damage Liability, and some insurance companies may also offer Medical Payments coverage and Uninsured/Underinsured Motorist coverage.
+A typical non-owner policy will include Bodily Injury Liability and property damage liability coverage, and some insurance companies may also offer Medical Payments coverage and Uninsured/Underinsured Motorist coverage.
 According to the Texas Department of Insurance, a “non-owner liability policy pays for damages and injuries you cause when driving a borrowed or rented car, but it doesn't pay for your injuries or damage to the car you are driving.”

 A non-owner car insurance policy will not include Comprehensive, Collision, Rental Reimbursement, or Towing, since the policy is not attached to a specific vehicle.